-Even after you know how to define stonewalling, its effects may seem minor to you.
-Stonewalling is one of the most destructive habits in a relationship.
-In fact, when partners rely on stonewalling to deal with problems in the relationship, it usually signals an impending breakup.
+Even if you know how to define stonewalling, it may not seem like a big deal to you, but stonewalling is one of the most destructive habits in a relationship.
+In fact, when partners rely on stonewalling to deal with relationship problems, it usually signals an impending breakup.

-The person who is being stonewalled tends to feel hurt and angry.
+A person who is being stonewalled tends to feel hurt and angry.
 They become frustrated with trying to be heard and may begin to stonewall themselves.
-However, since men do not respond the same way as women do to stonewalling, the woman who stonewalls continues to feel shut out.
+However, since men do not typically respond to stonewalling the same way women do, women who stonewall in return continue to feel shut out.

-When being stonewalled becomes the norm for that person, they may begin to doubt their value as a person.
-They might begin to feel like they're going 'crazy,' which is natural since stonewalling is a form of gaslighting.
+When someone is stonewalled regularly, they may begin to doubt their value as a person or feel like they're going crazy.
+This is a natural response because stonewalling is a form of gaslighting.
 They not only feel dismissed, but they may begin to feel worthless, powerless, and hopeless.
-The experience can leave them feeling confused and weak, making it difficult for them to extract themselves from the relationship.
-Or, it might make them feel so angry that they leave as quickly as they can arrange it.
-After leaving, they may need mental health help to heal from experience.
+The experience can leave them feeling confused and weak, making it difficult for them to leave the relationship.
+Alternatively, it might make them feel so angry that they leave as quickly as they can.
+After leaving, they may need help from a mental health professional to heal from the experience.

 Effects on the Relationship

-A relationship marked by frequent stonewalling suffers tremendously for as long as the two partners don't learn how to communicate with each other more productively.
+A relationship marked by frequent stonewalling suffers tremendously until both partners learn how to communicate more productively.
 The partners become more distant from each other.
 They may stop being intimate in any way, including sexually.
-They may live separate lives, living in the same house or apartment together but sharing no activities or interests with each other.
+They may lead separate lives, living together without sharing activities or interests.

-The person who is doing the stonewalling suffers, too.
-While you might feel like you're winning every potential conflict, you deny yourself the warm, emotionally intimate relationship that could make you truly happy.
+The person who is stonewalling suffers, too.
+While you might feel like you're winning every potential conflict, you deny yourself the warm, emotionally-intimate relationship that could make you truly happy.
 You may become callous to others, cut off from your feelings, and withdrawn from social interactions.
-If you continue in a relationship and continue stonewalling, you make both yourself and your partner miserable for no purpose other than feeling justified.
+If you continue stonewalling in your relationship, you'll make both yourself and your partner miserable for no good reason.

 Is Stonewalling Abuse?

 By now, you understand enough about stonewalling to see that it's harmful to individuals as well as relationships.
 Harmful, yes, but is it abusive?
 Psychologists recognize stonewalling as a behavior that belittles, demeans, disrespects and devalues the person who's being stonewalled.
-To see how this makes stonewalling abuse, consider the definitions of emotional abuse about the stonewalling definition.
+To see if this makes stonewalling abuse, consider what defines emotional abuse.

 Emotional abuse has several hallmarks.
 It is systematic, mean-spirited, and manipulative.
-Emotional abuse is expressly nonphysical.
-Its violence comes in the form of emotional harm.
-When you compare how we define stonewalling with the way we define emotional abuse, you might notice that some people seem to stonewall without malicious intent.
+Emotional abuse is expressly non-physical.
+Instead, it is violence that comes in the form of verbal and emotional harm.
+When you compare stonewalling with emotional abuse, you might notice that some people seem to stonewall without malicious intent.

-While stonewallers may not realize they intend to harm, their partner, some part of them realizes that their goal is to hurt the person they're stonewalling.
-This must be true because they choose the most hurtful things to say and not say, or do and not do.
-They are determined not to 'give in.'
-Even though they may not be consciously aware that they're trying to cause emotional pain, a part of them is keyed into that fact.
-Your partner is likely to view your stonewalling as a sign of not being valued by you, rather than as an indication that you are always right, as you may hope.
+While not all stonewallers intend to harm their partners, a small part of them does want to hurt the person they're stonewalling.
+That's why they choose the most hurtful things to say and not say or do and not do.
+They stonewall because they refuse to give in.
+Even though they may not be consciously aware that they're trying to cause emotional pain, a part of them knows it.

-Stonewalling may be common, but it isn't a mentally healthy way to behave.
+Stonewalling may be common, but it isn't healthy.
 People who have happy marriages don't or rarely use stonewalling.
-Labelling it as 'normal' may make you feel justified in behaving that way, but it will also keep you stuck in unhealthy patterns of interaction.
-The real question you need to consider is not whether stonewalling is normal, but whether it will give you the relationship that will benefit you and your partner the most.
+Labeling it as "normal" may make you feel justified in behaving that way, but it will also keep you stuck in unhealthy patterns.
+The real question you need to consider is whether or not it will benefit your relationship.

 What You Can Do About Stonewalling

-If you want to have a healthy, happy relationship, you have all the motivation you need to end the habit of stonewalling.
-You can't control the other person's behavior, of course.
-However, there are some ways you can begin to change the way you communicate.
+If you want to have a healthy, happy relationship, you have all the motivation you need to stop stonewalling.
+You can't control the other person's behavior, of course, but there are some ways you can begin to change the way you communicate.

-If you recognize that your partner is stonewalling you, your next step is to consider how you may be contributing to the problem.
-Do some problem-solving of your own to decide what changes you can make that will harm neither you nor your partner.
-If you have low self-esteem because your partner has habitually stonewalled you, it can be difficult to dissect the problem logically.
-If so, a counselor can help you take a closer look at the way you can communicate and teach you ways to communicate what you really want to say.
+If you recognize that your partner is stonewalling you, your next step might be to consider if and how you're contributing to the problem.
+Do some problem-solving on your own to decide what changes you can make to help the situation.
+If you have low self-esteem because your partner habitually stonewalls you, it can be difficult to dissect the problem logically.
+If that's the case, a counselor can help you take a closer look at the way you can communicate and teach you ways to communicate more effectively.
 The following tips may help you get started:

 - Work with a counselor to improve your self-esteem and communication skills.

-- Make it a point to soften your presentation of a concern.
+- Make it a point to soften the way you present a concern.

 - Don't start a serious conversation with a complaint or criticism of your partner.